bfjnaude/dnd/dnd.md

 Elliania uses divination to surmise the nature of the fire that rained from the sky and receives the answer "Unnatural.
 Do not trust them"

 The party sees smoke further into the Sumber hills as the sun sets.
-They deiced they need to investigate in the morning.
+They decide they need to investigate in the morning.

 #### 3rd of Kythorn 1453
 The party breaks camp and decides to head in the direction of the smoke they saw on the previous day.